Arctic report card –

 Air temperature: The polar vortex pushed cold Arctic air southward into eastern North America, and extremely warm air northward into Alaska and northern Europe.
-In January 2014 Alaska experienced temperatures more than 18 degree Fahrenheit above average.
+In January 2014 Alaska experienced temperatures more than 18 degrees Fahrenheit above average.

 Snow cover: Spring snow cover across the region was below the 1981-2010 average.
 A record low was set in April for Eurasia, and in June North America’s snow extent was the third lowest on record.
-In western Russia, Scandinavia, Alaska and the Canadian subarctic snow disappeared three to four weeks earlier than normal, due to decreased snow accumulation and above average spring temperatures.
+In western Russia, Scandinavia, Alaska, and the Canadian subarctic snow disappeared three to four weeks earlier than normal due to decreased snow accumulation and above-average spring temperatures.

 Sea ice: Arctic sea ice was the 6th lowest in September 2014 since satellite observations began in 1979.
 Since 1979 the 8 lowest sea ice extent has occurred over the past 8 years – 2007 to 2014.
 There was a slight increase in ice thickness and age in March 2014, the time of maximum ice extent, over the same period in 2013.
 Despite this, the oldest and most resilient ice, greater than 13 feet, is still well below the observed average.
 In 1988 the oldest ice comprised 26 percent of the ice pack, in 2014 this old ice made up only 10 percent of the total ice pack.

-Arctic ocean temperature: With declining sea ice comes warming sea surface temperatures (SST) in all regions of the Arctic ocean.
+Arctic ocean temperature: With declining sea ice comes warming sea surface temperatures (SST) in all regions of the Arctic Ocean.
 This is most pronounced in the Chukchi Sea, northwest of Alaska.
 SST is increasing there at a rate of 0.9 degrees F per decade.

 Greenland ice sheet: In the summer of 2014 melting occurred across nearly 40 percent of Greenland’s ice sheet.
 The summer extent of melting was above the 1981-2010 long-term average for 90 percent of the 2014 summer.
 Ice melt for June and July exceeded the 1981-2010 average for most of the ice sheet.
 In August, the albedo, or reflectivity, of the ice sheet reached it’s lowest point since observation began in 2000.